vrugtehagel/yozo/README.md

 ## In custom element definitions

 The files you register with the `register` function are single-file custom element definitions.
 They contain the HTML, the logic and the styles needed for a single custom element.
 The file extension, while Yozo recommends `.ce`, really does not matter.
-A good alternative is just `.html`, since the custom element definitions are valid HTML, and so syntax highlighting will probably work out of the box.
-However, they're not valid HTML documents (just a part of a document), and really, they don't make a whole lot of sense on their own, without Yozo.
+A good alternative is just `.html`, since the custom element definitions are valid HTML, and so syntax highlighting will work out of the box.
+However, they're not valid HTML documents (just a part of a document), and really, they don't make a whole lot of sense without Yozo, so making a distinction may be desirable.
 Anyway, your file will look roughly like
 ```html
 <template>
     <!-- your HTML -->